cloudflare/cloudflare-docs/content/d1/tutorials/build-a-staff-directory-app/index.md

 During the process of creating a new employee, the image uploaded can be stored in an R2 bucket prior to being added to the database.

+To store an image in an R2 bucket:

+1. Create an R2 bucket.
-This involves creating an R2 bucket, uploading the image to this bucket, and then obtaining a public URL for the image from the bucket.
+2. Upload the image to this bucket.
+3. Obtain a public URL for the image from the bucket.
 This URL is then saved in your database, linking to the image stored in the R2 bucket.

 First, we need to create a bucket using `wrangler r2 bucket create`: